studiomattsmith/studiomattsmith.github.io/_posts/2020-06-06-Mountfort.md

 # Mountfort Park Townhouses

-Design of four 2 bedroom, 70sqm townhouses on a tight site in Addington, Christchurch, NZ.
+Design of four 2 bedroom, 70sqm townhouses on a tight site in Addington, Christchurch, NZ. <br>
-Brick, cork, engineered stone and solid American White Oak form a palette of materials that offer warm and inviting spaces while also being durable and easily maintained.
+Brick, cork, engineered stone and solid American White Oak form a palette of materials that offer warm and inviting spaces while also being durable and easily maintained. <br>
-Construction due to start late 2020.
+Construction due to start late 2020. <br>
 All external renders are by Petrie Architects.

 ![](/assets/images/MF2.jpg)